Tonsillectomy & Adenoidectomy Peoria, IL

 Our physicians can help decide upon the best treatment based on age, overall health, medical history, type of infection, and a child’s tolerance for medication or therapies.
 Treatment also depends on the severity of the infection and the frequency with which the child develops infections.
 While antibiotics can help, a physician may refer you to an Ear, Nose, and Throat surgeon to have the tonsils and adenoids removed.

 Conditions indicating a Tonsillectomy and Adenoidectomy include:

 - Sleep apnea, or periods during sleep when someone stops breathing

 - Difficulty swallowing

 - Tumor in the throat or nasal passage

 - Five sore throats in each of two years*

 - Three sore throats in each of three years*

-- Sore throats with fever above 101 degrees farenheit, discharge on the tonsils, positive strep throat culture.
+- Sore throats with a fever above 101 degrees Fahrenheit, discharge on the tonsils, positive strep throat culture.